solliancenet/Azure-Machine-Learning-Dev-Guide/model-deployment/real-time-inferencing.md

 Your cell output should look similar to the following if the deployment was successful:

 ![The cell shows a successful output.](media/aks-deployment-output.png 'AKS deployment output')

+Notice that in the deployment script, we are specifying the size of the VM used for the agent nodes by setting the desired number of CPU cores and memory size in gigabytes: `aks_config = AksWebservice.deploy_configuration(cpu_cores = 1, memory_gb = 1)`.
+If you are not certain what values you should use for `cpu_cores` and `memory_gb`, you can optionally profile your model to determine the optimal CPU and memory requirements using either the SDK or CLI.
+Model profiling results are emitted as a `Run` object.
+The full details of [the Model Profile schema can be found in the API documentation](https://docs.microsoft.com/python/api/azureml-core/azureml.core.profile.modelprofile?view=azure-ml-py).
+Learn more about [how to profile your model using the SDK](https://docs.microsoft.com/python/api/azureml-core/azureml.core.model.model?view=azure-ml-py#profile-workspace--profile-name--models--inference-config--input-data-).
+You can also use the profiler before deploying to local or ACI compute targets.

 Execute the following script in a cell to test consuming your deployed AKS web service endpoint (Scoring URI) over HTTP.
 Notice that in this case, we are adding an authorization header.
 This is because deployments to AKS have authentication enabled by default: